TeamPiped/documentation/content/docs/why/index.md

 ### NewPipe

 -   Your IP is exposed to YouTube.
--   Feeds are slow to load.
+-   Feeds are slow to load/update in comparion to YouTube.

 ### Invidious